dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 observer can tell the difference between P and P', then they are not equivalant.

-If you think about it, there is a tension between how much the observer sees and:
+If you think about it, a strong observer is good for correctness but bad for speed, and vice versa.
+The more all-seeing and all-knowing the observer is:

-  1. How easy it is for us to reason about the code (since the observations are what we are allowed to rely on.
+  1. The easier it is for us to reason about the code (since the observations are what we are allowed to rely on).
+Slightly reworded: the more the observer can rely on the easier the code gets for the observer to reason about.
-  2. How much the compiler or system can substitute.

      If we define every single operation as occuring in the order its written (sequential consistency) exactly as written, this is is easiest for us as programmers to reason about.
 What does the code do?
 Exactly what it says, in exactly the order it's written, with no changes.
 What you see is what you get.

+  2. But the more changes the observer can detect, and the less substitution can occur.

-Of course, an all-seeing, all-knowing observer with complete information (such as your CPU, a debugger, or even a disassembler) can see exactly how code differs --- if we had to satisfy the equivalency judgement of these observers, we could never optimize anything, because they could detect any change.
+     With complete information (such as your CPU, a debugger, or even a disassembler) can see exactly how code differs --- if we had to satisfy the equivalency judgement of these observers, we could never optimize anything, because they could detect any change.
      For example, if you replaced a multiply with a shift or reordered two stores, any disassembler or debugger could see this.

 The game we play is to --- perhaps counte-intuitively --- try to make the observer as weak as possible (while still being useful), since a weak